10 Strategies to Improve Nursing Students' Learning: The Psychology of Education

 This learning strategy helps student nurses note the ways that different ideas interlink.
 Concept maps can help students acknowledge their current understandings and form new ideas.
 Concept maps help learners to organise or process their knowledge logically.
 It is suggested that this visual learning technique promotes critical thinking, analysis and evaluation.
 Learners also develop an understanding of their knowledge gaps and future learning needs.

 Online learning helps student nurses due to its flexibility, accessibility and cost-effectiveness.
 Student nurses that are on placement or working may find online study preferable to on-campus delivery modes.

 Games in nursing education promote a positive, fun, engaging environment that increases the motivation and interest of learners.
 Games can foster critical thinking skills and be combined with other learning techniques such as lectures.
 Games can be played using various formats, even mobile apps.

 Role-plays are not the same as simulations because they are not scripted and involve improvising.
 Role-plays are important in nursing education as they facilitate the practice of communication and conflict management.
 It is important to debrief following role-playing to offer support and reflection, as well as further learning.

 This technique involves making ‘home groups’ to complete tasks.
-A member is chosen to gather data and return the information to the homegroup.
-This strategy helps nursing students to increase listening skills, engagement, and empathy.
+A member is chosen to gather data and return the information to the home group.
+This strategy helps nursing students increase listening skills, engagement and empathy.
 Again, it is imperative that there is an opportunity for thorough debriefing following the activity to ensure that support, reflection and increased learning can ensue.

 This approach facilitates critical thinking, alternative perspectives, and an opportunity to practice verbal communication and higher order learning.
 This approach can help the learners to develop research skills, and clear presentation of their ideas or arguments.
 Debriefing or discussion following the debate can help to provide learners with support, feedback, collaboration and critical thinking/evaluation.